Independent Study 1

 Will the quality of service decrease with Zero Fare?

 Actually, KCATA anticipates an increase in quality of services.
 Removing the farebox allows riders to enter and exit the bus without stopping to pay.
-This will allow drivers to run on time without delays due to the farebox.
+This allows drivers to run on time without delays due to the farebox.
 When disputes are low, and transit is able to run on time, drivers have increased job satisfaction.

 If fare isn’t collected, how will you track ridership?